apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long Traffic Server keeps connections to origin servers open if the transaction stalls.
+   Specifies how long Traffic Server keeps connections to clients open after initial connection if no activity is received on the connection.
 Lowering this timeout can ease pressure on the proxy if misconfigured or misbehaving clients are opening a large number of connections without submitting requests.

 .. ts:cv:: CONFIG proxy.config.http2.no_activity_timeout_in INT 120
    :reloadable: